How much does it cost to contest a will?

 The grounds that are valid in contesting wills in Scotland are:

--
+- Incapacity

-Facility and circumvention
+- Facility and circumvention

--
+- Undue influence

--
+- Fraud

-Legal rights also don’t apply to land and buildings – these can be passed on to anyone, not just direct descendants.
+Legal rights also don’t apply to land and buildings.
+These can be passed on to anyone, not just direct descendants.

 If you’re concerned about probate and think you may need to contest a will, you can fill out our quick quote form to compare highly qualified, specialised probate solicitors.

-Updated on August 2023 by Andi Forsythe
+Updated on August 2024 by Lisa Hall